 3 tbsps cocoa powder

-1-3 tsps rice malt syrup or maple syrup (add based on desired sweetness)
+1-3 tsps brown rice syrup or other liquid sweetener (add based on desired sweetness)

 Pinch of salt

-*the cocoa butter is essential for keeping the chocolate from melting at room temperature, however, you could probably substitute half or more of it with coconut oil so long as you devour the cups straight from the fridge/freezer!
+*the cocoa butter is essential for keeping the chocolate from melting at room temperature, however, you could definitely substitute half or more of it with coconut oil so long as you don’t leave them out of the freezer/fridge for too long (especially in the summer!).

 1. Chop the cocoa butter and melt it in a non-stick saucepan over low heat.
 Whisk the liquid cocoa butter with the cocoa powder, syrup, and pinch of salt.
 Using a tsp measurer, add about 1-1 1/2 tsps of chocolate to each cupcake holder (you want the chocolate to fill up halfway, no more or there won’t be room for the filling).
 Allow the chocolate to harden up in the freezer for 10-15 minutes.